Protests Turn Violent In Kenosha, Wisconsin, After Video Shows Police Officers Shooting Black Man In The Back

 Protests turned violent in Kenosha, Wisconsin, on Sunday evening after police officers were seen shooting a black man in the back during a domestic incident.

 A man was shot just after 5:15 p.m. local time during what Kenosha police said was a domestic disturbance.

-Viral video taken from across the street appeared to show police shooting a black man as he opened the door of a car and reached into the front seat.
-While details of the shooting were not fully known, the department said that it was under investigation by the Wisconsin Department of Justice’s division of criminal investigation.
+Viral video taken from across the street appeared to show officers shooting the man as he opened the door of a car and reached into the front seat.
+While details were not fully known, the department said that it was under investigation by the Wisconsin Department of Justice’s division of criminal investigation.

-The Kenosha News reported that neighbors said the victim was trying to break up a fight between two women.
-After law enforcement administered aid to him at the scene, he was airlifted to a hospital in Milwaukee and listed in serious condition.
+The Kenosha News reported that neighbors said the victim had been trying to break up a fight between two women.
+After law enforcement members administered aid to him at the scene, he was airlifted to a hospital in Milwaukee and listed in serious condition.

-Neighbors also said that the person was shot in front of his children, adding that Kenosha investigators were not giving any more information about what transpired.
+Neighbors also said that the person was shot in front of his children, and the report added that Kenosha investigators were not giving any more information about what transpired.

-As the footage sparked anger across the country and drew comparisons to the killing of George Floyd in Minneapolis, a crowd gathered in the street and got into some confrontations with law enforcement seen there in riot gear.
+As the footage sparked anger across the country and drew comparisons to the killing of George Floyd in Minneapolis, a large crowd gathered in the street and got into some confrontations with law enforcement who responded to the protest wearing riot gear.

 Reporter Kim Shine of CBS 58 shared video on Twitter showing tensions spilling over as some protesters took out their anger on a patrol car parked in the street near where the shooting happened.